Altinn/altinn-studio-docs/content/technology/jest/_index.md

  instance.componentDidMount();
 ```

-In some cases it might be necessary to run componentDidMount before your acctual test since enzymes mount functions acctually does not do that for you.
+In some cases it might be necessary to run componentDidMount() after you have mounted your component, before running your tests.
+Enzymez's mount() does not runcomponentDidMount().

-If you have one function that calls an other function, and you want to be sure that both funciton ran at the end of the test, you can use jest's spyOn functionality the following way:
+If you have one function that calls another function, and you want to be sure that both functions ran at the end of the test, you can use jest's spyOn functionality described here:

 ``` javascript
  const spy = jest.spyOn(instance, 'funcitonTwoCalledWithinFunctionOne');